Michael Czugaj: Criminal trial

 Criminal trials for the accused commenced in the Denpasar District Court on 11 October 2005.
 Chen, Nguyen and Norman were tried together, with Czugaj being one of the remaining six defendants tried separately.
 Czugaj testified Rush introduced him to Tan Duc Thanh Nguyen in Brisbane, with Nguyen allegedly offering both Czugaj and Rush a free holiday to Bali.
 Czugaj testified he had never met fellow drug smugglers Lawrence or Stephens, both of New South Wales, until they were all arrested together at Ngurah Rai International Airport carrying the concealed heroin; however, he had met Chan.

 During court proceedings, Czugaj at one stage accused one of his interrogators of lying under oath.
 Czugaj often complained about feeling ill and suffering headaches, and when in pain due to the extraction of a wisdom tooth, Judge I Putu Widnya asked Czugaj to proceed to the judges bench and open his mouth to prove tooth extraction had occurred.

 Czugaj testified that Chan threatened to kill him and his family if he did not cooperate and participate in the heroin smuggling attempt:

 Sentencing and appeal

 During his final plea, Czugaj said:

 On 14 February 2006, Czugaj was sentenced to life imprisonment.
 Commenting on the sentences at the time, Australian Federal Police Commissioner Mick Keelty stated:

 The Australian Prime Minister John Howard was reported as commenting:

 After an appeal for a more lenient sentence, Czugaj's sentence was reduced to 20 years on 26 April 2006; however, this was overturned and the original life sentence reinstated on 6 September 2006.

 Prison life

-Czugaj is held in Kerobokan Prison in Bali.
-He is studying business management.
-His beautician girlfriend, Lena, has been visiting him for more than three years.
-His mother, Vicki, visits annually from Brisbane, staying for two weeks at a time.
+Czugaj was held in Kerobokan Prison in Bali where he studied business management.
+His beautician girlfriend, Lena, had been visiting him for more than three years.
+His mother, Vicki, visited annually from Brisbane, staying for two weeks at a time.

+On 15 December 2024, Czugaj and the other four remaining members of the Bali Nine arrived back in Australia on a commercial flight.
+He will not be required to serve any further prison time in the country.